 When working with different tools a context toolbar will pop up in the bottom center of the screen on the iPad.
 This toolbar allows for relevant adjustments about the tool your currently working with.

 Grouped tools will be indicated by a small whitish-grey triangle in the bottom corner and this indicates that a tool has more options to it other than what can be seen on the screen.

 Lastly, you can use the undo and redo buttons if you would like but for a quicker option, you can tap with two fingers to undo or tap with three fingers to redo.

 Thank you very much for reading to the end.
 I plan to do my best to keep working my way through this regularly so please plan to check back.
 My next post will be detailing the Draw persona more thoroughly.

-I appreciate all you wonderful people who take the time to read my musings and self teachings.
+I appreciate all of you wonderful people who take the time to read my musings and self-teachings.